 Progression to a subsequent semester in the program's sequence is contingent upon successfully completing the semester in which the student is enrolled.
-Successful completion of a semester entails neither receiving a grade of F in more than one course in that semester nor withdrawing from the enrolled semester.
+Successful completion of a semester entails neither receiving a grade of F in more than one course in that semester, nor withdrawing from the enrolled semester.
 A student who fails to complete a semester as described must repeat that semester before advancing in the program's sequence.
 However, as described above, approval must be obtained because additional time beyond the three-semester-program will be required.
+BHS courses are offered once per year, so the student must wait until the semester that courses are available to repeat the coursework.